UWM-COMPSCI790-F23/Assignment5-template/README.md

-# Assignment 4: Selection and Manipulation
+# Assignment 5: Virtual Teleportation

-In this assignment, you will implement several more advanced selection and manipulation techniques that were discussed in class.
+In this assignment, you will implement a custom teleportation script and then add some advanced functionality.

 ## Submission Information

 You should fill out this information before submitting your assignment.
 Make sure to document the name and source of any third party assets such as 3D models, textures, or any other content used that was not solely written by you.
 Include sufficient detail for the instructor or TA to easily find them, such as a download link.
+Also inlude directions for how the teleportation direction is controlled (details below).

 Name: